dinchen1089/learn_next_js/README.md

 3. Each folder represent a segment of the url path

 When this conventions are followed, the file automatically becomes available as a route.

+## Dynamic Route

+1. In Next.js you can create dynamic routes simply by naming folders or files with square-bracket syntax.
+The framework will match those segments at request time and hand you the values as “route parameters.”